Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 Problem: Users accustomed to browser-saved passwords or staying permanently logged in struggle with remembering Proton Pass master passwords.

 Solution: Implement a master password policy requiring passphrases (4-5 random words) rather than complex passwords, which are more secure and memorable.
-Provide master password reset procedures through the admin dashboard during onboarding.
-Consider requiring biometric unlock on mobile devices to reduce master password entry frequency—document password reset procedures clearly in onboarding materials.
+Consider requiring biometric unlock on mobile devices to reduce master password entry frequency.
+For account recovery options, see the Admin Recovery FAQ below.

 Challenge: Vault Organization Complexity